-This information, created by The Kennel Club's data protection team, provides guidance on the EU's general data protection regulation (GDPR).
-We wish to address any confusion around the application of GDPR to the usual activities of a club or society, and, in particular, the need to obtain consent.
+This information, created by The Kennel Club's data protection team, provides guidance on the data protection legislation (UK GDPR and Data Protection Act 2018).
+We wish to address any confusion around the application of the data protection legislation to the usual activities of a club or society, and, in particular, the need to obtain consent.

 You do not have to follow this guidance, it is merely our intention to try to keep matters as simple as possible.